GillesJ/beautiful-jekyll/_posts/2019-08-29-python-package-management.md

 python_version = "3.8"
 ```

-As you can see, it specifies the source of our packages, the module version number ("*") meaning any, and the exact Python version.
+As you can see, it specifies the source of our packages, the module version number ("*" meaning any version, by default this will install the latest version), and the exact Python version.

 To run write and test code you need to activate to virtual environment: